ayush8112/Degradation-Prediction-Analysis-Tool/README.md

-Degradation Analysis and Predictive Modeling Tool
-1. Overview
-This Python-based tool offers a comprehensive, automated solution for analyzing and predicting material degradation over time.
-By processing time-series data from two different environmental conditions (e.g., room temperature and refrigerator), it fits four distinct mathematical models to accurately forecast material lifespan.
-The script is designed for researchers, engineers, and scientists who need to extrapolate material stability, compare different formulations (batches), and rigorously evaluate the performance of predictive models.
-It automates the entire workflow from data cleaning to generating a full suite of publication-ready outputs, including detailed graphs, performance tables, and comparative heatmaps.
-2. Key Features
-Dual-Condition Analysis: Simultaneously processes and compares data from two separate Excel files (e.g., Room vs. Refrigerator temperature).
-Automated Data Preprocessing: Intelligently finds and cleans time-series data from input files, handling common column names like 'Day', 'Days', 'Time', or 'Hours'.
-Multi-Model Fitting: Implements four robust models to capture different degradation behaviors:
-Linear: For constant-rate degradation.
-Logarithmic: For degradation that slows over time.
-Power Law: For flexible, non-linear degradation (both accelerating and decelerating).
-Exponential: For degradation that accelerates over time.
-Lifespan Prediction: Calculates and reports the predicted time (in days) for each batch to reach a 50% degradation threshold.
-Publication-Ready Visualizations:
-Generates individual plots for every batch, condition, and model.
-Features intelligent axis scaling that automatically creates scientifically logical, evenly-spaced intervals for optimal data presentation.
-Clearly distinguishes between interpolated data and extrapolated predictions using solid and dashed lines.
-In-Depth Performance Metrics: For each model, it calculates and displays the R² (Coefficient of Determination) and RMSE (Root Mean Squared Error).
-Comparative Heatmaps: Creates intuitive heatmaps to visually compare the performance (R², RMSE) of all models across all batches for a given condition.
-Comprehensive Reporting:
-Generates clean, easy-to-read summary tables in the console.
-Saves summary tables to CSV files for further analysis.
-Produces a detailed text-based report summarizing all findings.
-Organized Output: Automatically creates graphs/ and results/ directories to save all generated files neatly.
-3. Models Used
-The tool leverages four different models to provide a comprehensive analysis of degradation trends:
-Model	Equation	Description
-Linear	$y = mx + c$	Represents a constant rate of degradation.
-Simple, but effective as a baseline.
-Logarithmic	$y = a \cdot \ln(x + b) + c$	Models a process that is initially rapid but slows down and levels off over time.
-Power Law	$y = a \cdot x^b + c$	A flexible non-linear model.
-If b > 1, it accelerates; if 0 < b < 1, it decelerates.
-A robust replacement for polynomial models as it never peaks.
-Exponential	$y = a \cdot e^{bx} + c$	Describes a process that starts slowly and then accelerates rapidly, often seen in autocatalytic reactions.
-4. Prerequisites
-Before running the script, you need to have Python installed on your system.
-You also need to install the following Python libraries: pandas matplotlib scikit-learn openpyxl scipy
-You can install them all by running the following command in your terminal or command prompt: code
-Bash
-pip install pandas matplotlib scikit-learn openpyxl scipy
-5. Usage
-Save the script to a file (e.g., analysis.py).
-Place your two Excel data files in a convenient location (preferably the same directory).
-Open a terminal or command prompt and navigate to the directory where you saved the script.
-Run the script using the following command: code
-Bash
-python analysis.py
+Degradation Analysis & Extrapolation ToolA comprehensive Python tool for analyzing and predicting material degradation.
+This script fits various mathematical models to time-series data, generates detailed performance metrics, and creates insightful visualizations to forecast material lifespan.Table of ContentsFeaturesPrerequisitesInstallationHow to UseOutputContributingLicenseFeaturesData Preprocessing: Automatically cleans and processes time-series degradation data from Excel files.Multiple Model Fitting: Fits four different degradation models to the data:LinearLogarithmicPower LawExponentialPerformance Metrics: Calculates R-squared (R²), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) for each model to evaluate its fit.Prediction: Extrapolates degradation over time and predicts the number of days to reach a 50% degradation threshold.Data Visualization:Generates individual plots for each model, showing the actual data, the fitted curve, and the future prediction.Creates performance heatmaps to visually compare the R², MSE, and RMSE values across all models and material batches.Reporting:Generates summary tables in both the console and as CSV files.Creates a detailed text report summarizing the entire analysis.PrerequisitesBefore you can run this script, you need to have Python 3.6+ installed on your system.InstallationClone the repository to your local machine:git clone https://github.com/your-username/your-repository-name.git cd your-repository-name
+It is recommended to create a virtual environment to manage dependencies:python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate` Install the required Python libraries from the requirements.txt file:pip install -r requirements.txt (Note: You will need to create a requirements.txt file containing the libraries listed below.)pandas numpy matplotlib scikit-learn openpyxl scipy
+How to UsePrepare your data: You will need two Excel files, one for room temperature data and one for refrigerator temperature data.
+Each file should contain a time column (e.g., 'Day', 'Days', 'Time', 'Hours') and columns for the degradation percentage of different batches (e.g., 'Standard Batch (0%)', 'Neem, 25%').Run the script: Execute the Python script from your terminal:python Prediction.py
-The script will prompt you to enter the file paths for the room temperature data and the refrigerator temperature data.
-Paste each path and press Enter.
+Provide file paths: The script will prompt you to enter the full paths to your two Excel files.Enter the path to the ROOM temperature data Excel file: /path/to/your/room_temp_data.xlsx
-The analysis will run automatically.
-Once completed, check the graphs and results sub-folders that have been created in the same directory as your input files.
-6. Input File Format
-The script expects the input data to be in an Excel (.xlsx or .xls) file.
-The sheet should contain:
-A time column, which can be named Day, Days, Time, or Hours.
-If 'Hours' is used, the values will be automatically converted to days.
-Separate columns for each batch.
-The column names must exactly match the ones defined in the script (Standard Batch (0%), Neem, 25%, etc.).
-Example Data Structure:
-Day	Standard Batch (0%)	Neem, 25%	Eucalyptus, 25%	Moringa, 25%
-0	0.5	0.4	0.6	0.5
-7	5.2	4.8	5.5	5.1
-14	10.1	9.5	10.8	9.9
-21	15.6	14.2	16.1	15.0
-...	...	...	...	...
-7. Output Files
-After a successful run, the following files will be generated: graphs/
-Individual Model Plots: [Batch_Name]_[Condition]_[Model]_model.png - A detailed plot for each combination of batch, condition, and model.
-Performance Heatmaps: heatmap_[Condition]_[Metric].png - Visual summaries of model performance (R², MSE, RMSE) for each condition. results/
-Processed Data: [input_file_name]_processed.csv - The cleaned, interpolated data used for modeling.
-Summary Tables: summary_[Model].csv - CSV files summarizing the key results (R², RMSE, Days to 50%) for each model type.
-Comprehensive Report: degradation_analysis_report.txt - A detailed text file containing all metrics and predictions for every batch and model, providing a complete overview of the analysis.
+Enter the path to the REFRIGERATOR temperature data Excel file: /path/to/your/ref_temp_data.xlsx Review the output: The script will save the results in two new sub-folders (graphs and results) in the same directory as your input files.OutputThe script generates the following outputs:Processed Data (/results folder): A CSV file for each input Excel file containing the cleaned and processed data.Graphs (/graphs folder):Individual PNG plots for each batch and each model.PNG heatmaps for R², MSE, and RMSE.Summary Tables (/results folder): CSV files summarizing performance metrics.Detailed Report (/results folder): A .txt file containing a comprehensive summary of the analysis.ContributingContributions are welcome!
+If you have suggestions for improvements, please open an issue or submit a pull request.Fork the ProjectCreate your Feature Branch (git checkout -b feature/AmazingFeature)Commit your Changes (git commit -m 'Add some AmazingFeature')Push to the Branch (git push origin feature/AmazingFeature)Open a Pull RequestLicenseDistributed under the MIT License.
+See LICENSE for more information.(Note: You will need to add a LICENSE file to your repository.
+The MIT License is a popular choice for open-source projects.)